 - Avoid personalizing critical comments.
 Discussions regarding performance should be conducted in private.

 - If assistance in resolving a conflict is required, supervisor and/or students may contact the student employment manager.
-If a student worker’s position is terminated, please notify the student employment manager.
+If a student worker’s position is terminated, please notify the career center.

 - Dress code